Comprehensive Medical Device Regulations Coming to India

-The Indian government took another step closer to implementing comprehensive medical device regulations.
+The Indian Central Drugs Standard Control Organization (CDSCO) took another step closer to implementing comprehensive medical device regulations.
 On October 18th, a draft of the ‘Medical Device Rules, 2016’ was formally published for public comment.
 These Rules are similar to those informally circulated in July to industry stakeholders.
 A link to the document is available here on the Asia Actual website (the English version starts on page 145).

 Key elements to the draft Rules are: